tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

 **Author**: TW

-**Date**: 11/11/2020
+**Date**: 27/10/2020

-**Modification date**: 11/11/202
+**Modification date**: 27/10/202

 **Purpose**: the game can run and be played on different systems

-**Overview**: Frist the player will boot up their system (windows, mac or linux) and then open the game.
+**Overview**: Frist the player will boot up their system (Windows, Mac or Linux) and then open the game.
 If the code can compile and run on the system, the game starting screen will appear on a window else alternative: the code fails to run, and a system error will appear on their screen.

 **Cross reference:** US_01